Skip to content

 import pydantic

-from sieves import Pipeline, engines, tasks, Doc
+from sieves import Pipeline, tasks, Doc

 # Create a tokenizer for chunking